-Click on Installation, choose Zaptec Services, and select the Zaptec Sense tab.
+Under Installation, choose Zaptec Services, and select the Zaptec Sense tab

 On this screen, you will see different settings on the module such as Network Status, IP Address, Phase rotation, and Meter Type.

-In case you want to remove the Sense unit from your installation you need to do the following steps:
+In case you want to disable the Sense unit do the following steps:

 Directly measured AMS (Up to 50A)